A single dashboard to analyse competitors price movements

 Understanding how cost-plus pricing might affect your business is an important aspect.

-Let’s suppose that an electronics retail store added a mark-up of 50% to her cost without considering the prices of her competitors.
+Let’s suppose that an electronics retail store added a mark-up of 50% to its cost without considering the prices of its competitors.

 She was offering an RO purifier at £649 while her competitor was offering the same RO purifier with the same features for £549.